Cluny House Gardens

 Access is straightforward.
 Cluny House Garden is signposted off the B846 just north of Aberfeldy.
 From Aberfeldy head north across Wade's Bridge on the B846 and turn right at Weem onto the minor road to Cluny and Strathtay.
 The garden entrance is about 3 miles ahead on your left (uphill).
 Be careful, as the drive is very narrow with only a few passing places.
 There is a small car park outside the garden.

-There is an information panel and honesty box at the garden entrance, with laminated information sheets on garden highlights which you can take with you as you explore.
+There is an information panel and an honesty box at the garden entrance, with laminated information sheets on garden highlights which you can take with you as you explore.
 There is also a selection of walking sticks freely available.
 These are very handy in wet weather to avoid slipping on the garden trails.

 There is a recommended route, but you are free to wander as you choose.
 The recommended route is signposted with arrows and numbered posts in the ground, with each post corresponding to a point of interest on the laminated information sheets.

 Most photos are available for licensing, please contact Britain Express image library.

 Address: Cluny House, Aberfeldy, Perthshire, Scotland, PH15 2JT

 Location: On a minor road off the B846 north-east of Aberfeldy.